Whiterzi/test-readme/README.md

 To access Quire's API, you'll need to create a Quire app that will provide the necessary authentication credentials.

 1. Follow the comprehensive tutorial: [Create Your Own App with Quire API](https://quire.io/blog/p/Create-Your-Quire-App-with-Quire-API.html)
+2. Set the **Redirect URL** to https://your-n8n-instance.com/rest/oauth2-credential/callback in your Quire app settings.

-2. **Important**: Do NOT activate "Public Distribution" if this app is for personal use only, as this will make your app visible in the Quire App Directory
+**Important**: Do NOT activate "Public Distribution" if this app is for personal use only, as this will make your app visible in the Quire App Directory

 ### 2. Install the Quire Node in n8n